Doctor of Nursing Practice

 - Graduation from a nationally accredited MSN program

-- APN licensure, if required by student’s state of residence
+- APRN licensure, if required by student’s state of residence

 - Certification as an APN